Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): A Correct Encoding

 \end{enumerate} \end{defi}

 We briefly describe the criteria.
-First, type preservation is self-explanatory.
-Operational completeness formalizes how reduction steps of a source term are mimicked by its corresponding translation in the target language; $\approx_2$ conveniently abstracts away from target terms useful in the translation but which are not meaningful in comparisons.
+First, type preservation is a natural requirement and a distinguishing aspect of our work, given that we always consider source and target calculi with types.
+Operational completeness formalizes how reduction steps of a source term are mimicked by its corresponding translation in the target language; $\approx_1$ conveniently abstracts away from source terms useful in the translation but which are not meaningful in comparisons.
 Operational soundness concerns the opposite direction: it formalizes the correspondence between (i)~the reductions of a target term obtained via the translation and (ii)~the reductions of the corresponding source term.
-The role of $\approx_2$ can be explained as in completeness.
+The role of $\approx_1$ can be explained as in completeness.
+Our use of the equivalence $\approx_1$ for $\mathcal{M}_1$, rather than of an equivalence on $\mathcal{M}_2$, is a minor difference with respect to~\cite{DBLP:journals/iandc/Gorla10}.
 Finally, success sensitiveness complements completeness and soundness, which concern reductions and therefore do not contain information about observable behaviors.
-The so-called success predicates $\checkmark_1$ and $\checkmark_2$ serve as a minimal notion of \emph{observables}; the criterion then says that observability of success of a source term implies observability of success in the corresponding target term, and viceversa.
+The so-called success predicates $\checkmark_1$ and $\checkmark_2$ serve as a minimal notion of \emph{observables}; the criterion then says that observability of success of a source term implies observability of success in the corresponding target term, and vice versa.

 Besides these semantic criteria, we also consider \emph{compositionality}, a syntactic criterion that requires that a composite source term is translated as the combination of the translations of its sub-terms.